 - Git.
 There are multiple ways to install git but I'd recommend using

 First, you need to download XEMU.
 It's updated frequently.
 Grab it from the official website here.
 It's a universal binary, so it runs natively on both Apple Silicon and Intel Macs.

-After you need a few files, these are legally speaking are the parts of the emulator that are copyrighted.
-I happened to stumble across them on Reddit.
+After you need a few files, these are, legally speaking, the parts of the emulator that are copyrighted.
+I stumbled across them on Reddit.
 I own an Xbox, so I'll just say I extracted them myself.
 Please do not ask me about where to get these files or games..
 I'll ignore your request.

 The files are:

 - Hard disk Image File - xbox_hdd.qcow2

 And the EEPROM, which will be created automatically.
 Leave the RAM at 64 MB.

 You'll have to go to settings and manually assign each of these files; I found that placing them in the same directory as the emulator is recommended for whatever reason.
 It got confused when I didn't.
 Also, be sure to quit, as you'll need to reboot the emulator for the changes to take.

 Next, it's running games.
 Games are generally in the ISO format.
 It's up to you to determine how your ethics work on this and please do not ask me for ISOs.
 There are places where people back up the games they own, like Archive.org.

 This is where Xbox emulation gets tricky.
 You cannot just play ISOs.
 You first need to repack them into an ISO format that XEMU will understand.